WE ARE HERE TO HELP YOU

 Compared to a regular bankruptcy filing, an emergency bankruptcy filing is more time-sensitive.
 It is important to carefully adhere to the requirements of filing bankruptcy to avoid the possibility of the petition being dismissed.

 The first step in an emergency bankruptcy filing is submitting the necessary forms and petition file documents to the bankruptcy court.
-In New Jersey, this involves completing and submitting the following forms:

 You must also include a certificate that you have undergone sufficient credit counseling related to the bankruptcy filing.
 In addition to these forms, a filer must also pay the required filing fee or submit a request for a fee waiver or installment plan.
 The cost of filing a Chapter 7 is $338 while the fees for a Chapter 13 costs $313.
 Depending on your circumstances, it is also possible to waive the fees by filing an Application to Waive Filing Fee with the court.